mohdarbabkhan03/Insider-Threat-Detection-With-SIEM/README.md

 ---

 ## 5. Access Wazuh Dashboard
-- Open your web browser and go to:
+- Open the web browser and go to:
   ```
   https://<Wazuh_Server_IP>
   ```
 - Log in using the provided credentials in the VM Description (or look at the `VM Credentials` section).

-✅ After these steps, your system is ready for use!
+✅ After these steps, the system is ready for use

 ---